 Paralegals may not provide legal services to the public.
 An associate’s degree in any field of study required for admission into the paralegal program.

-The General Practice Paralegal Certificate programs at our Nashville campus is approved by the American Bar Association: https://www.americanbar.org/groups/paralegals.html.
+The General Practice Paralegal Certificate program at our Nashville campus is approved by the American Bar Association: https://www.americanbar.org/groups/paralegals.html

 The General Practice Paralegal Certificate program provides a firm understanding of the legal system and legal procedures.* As a paralegal, your duties may include:

 Upon graduation, you may seek entry-level employment at law firms, corporations, and government agencies.

 Brightwood College does not guarantee employment or career advancement.

 * Paralegals are not lawyers and cannot practice law or give legal advice to consumers.